mpous/xiao-esp32s3-camera-edgeimpulse/README.md

 Add the objects that you want to use to train the Machine Learning model in front of the camera and click `Save` to save locally in your computer the images taken from the stream.

-Once you will have collected multiple images (50-100) from the objects that you want to detect (in my case Edge Impulse socks VS Seeed Studio Xiao plastic bags or Rubber Ducks) you can stop the application.
+Once you will have collected multiple images (50-100) from the objects that you want to detect (in my case Edge Impulse socks, apples or Rubber Ducks) you can stop the application.

 ## Train and Deploy the Machine Learning model